-The second-round loser who is fed in is one of four numbers. and the quarterfinalist is one of eight numbers.
+The second-round loser who is fed in is one of four numbers, and the quarterfinalist is one of eight numbers.

-- ۷İ.
+- vi.
 Determining first through fifth places.
 FIC semifinal and final rounds are played to determine the winner of the FIC.
 The FIC winner is the fifth-place finisher in the tournament.
 The loser of the FIC final is the sixth-place finisher.
 Third and fourth places are determined by a playoff between the semifinal losers in the main draw.
-The loser of the final in the main draw is the secondplace finisher. - Determining additional places.
-Additional places may be vii. obtained by having the semifinal losers in the FIC play off for seventh and eighth places. - VIII.
+The loser of the final in the main draw is the second-place finisher. - vii.
+Determining additional places.
+Additional places may be obtained by having the semifinal losers in the FIC play off for seventh and eighth places. - viii.
 Positioning byes.
 Any byes are fed into the FIC draw just as though they were players.
-If 2 is a bye in the regular tournament, the word "bye" will be written in the space 1 or 2 under the FIC first round. - Scheduling considerations.
-FIC first-, second-, third-, fourth-, or İΧ. quarterfinal-round matches should not be scheduled on the same day as the first-, second-, third-, fourth-, or quarterfinal-round matches in the main draw.
-Instead, these matches should be scheduled the following morning early and the qualifying matches that afternoon. - C. Instructions for voluntary Sign-Up Consolation (SC).
-A voluntary Sign-Up Consolation draw comprises all first match losers who choose to play in the draw.
+If 2 is a bye in the regular tournament, the word "bye" will be written in the space 1 or 2 under the FIC first round. - ix.
+Scheduling considerations.
+FIC first-, second-, third-, fourth-, or quarterfinal-round matches should not be scheduled on the same day as the first-, second-, third-, fourth-, or quarterfinal-round matches in the main draw.
+Instead, these matches should be scheduled the following morning early and the qualifying matches that afternoon. - c.
+Instructions for voluntary Sign-Up Consolation (SC).
+A voluntary Sign-Up Consolation draw comprises all first match losers from the first two rounds who choose to play in the draw.
 Only players who intend to complete the consolation should enter.